 - Possess significant, relevant work experience (deemed acceptable to the Program Chair for the applied business analytics)

 4. Most recent resume or curriculum vitae including contact information for two references (name, title, place of employment, phone number and e-mail address).

-In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) or a 6.5 on the International English Language Testing System (IELTS) is mandatory.
+In the case of students whose native language is not English, a score of 80 or above on the TOEFL IBT, PTE equal to 58 or above, Duolingo equal to 105 or above, or a 6.5 or above on the International English Language Testing System (IELTS) is mandatory.

 Applications for admission are considered on a rolling basis.
 However, students are encouraged to submit their applications by the following dates: